Transfer Students and OS Application Timing

 - First, notify OS that you plan to simultaneously apply to UM and to OS.

-- Submit your UM applicaiton and all required materials to the Office of Undergraduate Admissions (OUA) by the December preceding the fall term you hope to attend (this is well before the actual deadline).
+- Submit your UM applicaiton and all required materials to the Office of Undergraduate Admissions (OUA) by the December preceding the fall term you hope to attend (this is well before the actual transfer application deadline).

 - OUA will request that you send an updated transcript showing your fall term grades.